wltb/ff_feedcleaner/README.md

 This type converts the feed data encoding to UTF-8.

 ##Extended Logging
-Extended logging is enabled by setting the corresponding checkbox in the preferences tab, or by enabling global extended logging in Tiny Tiny RSS.
+Extended logging is enabled by setting the corresponding checkbox in the preferences tab.
-Regardless of these two settings, errors are always logged.
+Regardless of this setting, errors are always logged.
 The log entries go into what you have defined in LOG_DESTINATION in Tiny Tiny RSSes config.php.

 If you enable extended logging, the activity of the plugin will be reported in great detail.
 In particular, if you see no output at all, none of your objects in the configuration matched any of your subscribed feeds.

-##Automatic feed correction
-If enabled, this option tries to automatically correct faulty feed data.
-It will apply the corrections that Tiny Tiny RSSes FeedParser class does.
-Changes to the feed data will *not* be logged at the moment.

-It is recommended to enable this option if a type like *xpath_regex* is in use.